WeiDynasty/Darket/README.md

 * Better escrow contract
   * Needs to be able to handle multiple sales of the same product
   * Encrypted data to handle delivery address (? might not be needed if we have whisper)
-  * Needs to be able to handle edge cases such as either party dying (dead mans switch / fair timeout)
+  * Needs to be able to handle edge cases such as either party dying (dead mans switch / <a href="https://github.com/pipermerriam/ethereum-alarm-clock">fair timeout</a>)
+    * Research/Test dispute system
   * Instead of a deposit, can we use some kind of insurance contract/DAO?
+    * Voting contract
+    * Reputation contract
 * Modular sales contracts (?)
   * Auctions
   * Sealed auctions